Arnos Grove, Enfield

 A classic station and its immediate vicinity, keeping New Southgate at arm’s length from Southgate

-In the 14th century this area was Armholt Wood, and later Arnolds.
+In the 14th century this area was Armholt Wood, which later became Arnolds, via the process known as ‘folk etymology’, in which an unusual word gets replaced by a more familiar one that sounds similar.
 When City banker James Colebrook bought the estate in 1719 he built a mansion called Arnolds in Cannon Hill, Southgate.
 Locals called the estate Arno’s and subsequent owner Sir William Mayne, later Lord Newhaven, adopted and adapted this convention by renaming the house and estate Arnos Grove, which is now pronounced as though it never had an apostrophe – unlike, for example, Arno’s Vale in Bristol.

 From 1777 until 1918 the estate belonged to the Walker brewing family, who increased their landholding to over 300 acres by buying neighbouring Minchenden.
 In 1928 Lord Inverforth, who had bought the estate from the last of the Walker brothers, sold the southernmost 44 acres to Southgate council, the mansion to the North Metropolitan Electricity Supply Company for use as offices and the rest to builders.
-Northmet enlarged the mansion and encased it in red brick; it is now an upmarket residential care home called Southgate Beaumont.
+Northmet enlarged the mansion and encased it in red brick.
+Shown in the photo above, it is now an upmarket residential care home called Southgate Beaumont.
+Its location is marked with a big pink pin on the map below.

 Arnos Grove station opened on the far south side of the estate in 1932.
 Designed by Charles Holden, the station was for its first year the northern terminus of the Piccadilly line and ranks among London’s best railway structures.
 There was some debate over its name; Arnos Park was considered and might have been more appropriate, as this was the name the council had given to the neighbouring open space, which has meadowland, a railway viaduct, a stretch of Pymmes Brook and traces of a former loop of the New River.